-This blog is dedicated primarily to providing you with valuable resources in caring for backyard chickens.
-You will also find many informative articles on livestock and small animals found on a small urban farm.
+This blog is dedicated primarily to providing you with valuable resources in caring for, and raising backyard chickens.
+You will also find many informative articles on large and small urban farm animals.

 TBN Ranch is a private hobby farm nestled in the foothills of a five hundred acre mountain range in the northeastern reaches of the Sonoran Desert, Phoenix, Arizona.

 This is Peaches, she is one of my almost 3 month old Silkies… and the only one interested in fresh greens.
 The others would rather stick with chick crumbles… and the vitamins I sneak in there.

 New chicken coop roof!
 The board on top is only temporary while the glue on the edges dries.
 Sorry for the quality of the pics, I had to rule out hanging from a tree limb to get a better shot.

 I never know what homeless critters will be available at my local feed store.
 Today, besides the usual gazillion chicks, and one ugly bald peacock, there were also birds of a different feather.
 Cute!